 She liked it so much she then made an entire Super Narwhal book herself and took it into school as a gift for her class, I figure you can’t get much higher praise than that!

 Like these crafts?
 Make sure that you bookmark this page or pin an image so that you can find it again later – you can make the crafts with your kids when they’ve read the books too!

-To make your paper plate Narwhal you will need a paper plate, some grey paint (I made mine by mixing some white paint with a drop of black), some glue or double sided sellotape, plain card and a black pen.
+To make your narwhal paper plate craft you will need a paper plate, some grey paint (I made mine by mixing some white paint with a drop of black), scissors, some glue or double sided sellotape, plain card and a black pen.

 Start by cutting a ‘V’ shape from the bottom of your paper plate to make the main part of Narwhal’s body, keep the two small parts of paper plate that you’ve just cut off as you will need these for the next step.

 Cut one of the discarded parts in half, these will make Narwhal’s flippers.

 From the second piece cut out the bottom part of Narwhal’s tail – this should look a bit like a heart shape.
 You can see all of the cut out pieces of Narwhal below to give you an idea what I mean!

 Once you’ve cut all the body parts out paint them and leave them to dry.

 Once your grey paint is set you can put your paper plate Narwhal together!
 Glue or sellotape the flippers to the side of the body and the tail to the bottom and then cut out Narwhal’s tusk from a piece of white card stock (I used a left over bit of another paper plate) and draw some lines on it then glue it onto Narwhal’s head.

 I’d recommend cardstock over white paper if possible as you want your tusk to stand up straight!